A well-lit living room with tasteful grey furniture and green plants.

 3. FHA Cash-Out Refinance

-If you’re interested in converting your home equity into cash, an FHA cash-out refinance could be a great option.
-The FHA cash-out refinance loan provides homeowners an opportunity to refinance their existing home loan into a new mortgage with a larger loan amount, receiving the difference in a lump sum payment.
+If you’re interested in converting your home equity into cash, an FHA cash-out refinance could be the way to go.
+The FHA cash-out refinance loan provides homeowners an opportunity to refinance their existing home loan into a new mortgage with a larger loan amount and receive the difference in a lump-sum payment.

 Unlike the other FHA refinance options, an FHA cash-out refinance is a viable option for homeowners even if their existing mortgage is a different type of home loan.
 For example, a homeowner with a conventional loan could opt to refinance with an FHA cash-out refi because the lower credit score requirements make it easier for them to qualify.